BrowserBoost/Extension/README.md

 You can rely on Browser Boost instead of having to trust multiple extensions from various developers, which are often closed source, collect user data, and come with undocumented permissions.

-Browser Boost collects no user data, does not require signup, has no servers, is entirely open source and is 100% free.
+Browser Boost collects no user data, does not require signup, has no servers, is entirely open source, and is 100% free.

 ## Tools